Frederick Walton

 Frederick Edward Walton (13 March 1834 – 16 May 1928), was an English manufacturer and inventor whose invention of Linoleum in Chiswick was patented in 1863.
 He also invented Lincrusta in 1877.

 Early life

 Walton was born in 1834, near Halifax.
 His father James Walton was a successful inventor and business owner from Haughton Dale near Manchester, where he owned the Haughton Dale Mill, which supplied wire for James's successful carding business.
-Frederick was educated at Horton School, in Bradford and at the Wakefield Proprietary School.
+Frederick Walton was educated at Horton School, in Bradford and at the Wakefield Proprietary School.

 Waltons and Sons

 In 1855, Frederick joined his father James and brother William in the family wire card-making business of Walton and Sons, in Haughton Dale.
 He spent much of his time working on new techniques for the business.
 In 1856, he was granted his first patent for wire brushes with ornamental backings.
 In 1857, he discovered how to solidify linseed oil, which was to lead to his most famous invention.
 However he also disagreed with his father about the value of his experimentation.
 Later in 1857, they dissolved the partnership and Frederick moved to Hammersmith, where he set up his own company to continue his work.